Welcome to Luciano Kay's website.

 How can we better visualize innovation pathways and technology development concentrations?

 Our recent work on global patent maps and patent map overlays addresses this issue.
 Read more.

 Source: Kay et al. (2014) / Wired UK

 My research focuses on nanotechnology research and commercialization, inducement prizes and other innovation incentives and other science, technology and innovation issues.
 I investigate these topics from the policy and corporate strategy perspectives, using diverse methods such as bibliometric and patent analysis and case studies.
 More about this in the projects section.

 My new book

 "Technological Innovation and Prize Incentives.
-The Google Lunar X Prize and Other Aerospace Competitions" presents the results of an empirical investigation on the effect of prizes on technological innovation in three recent aerospace grand challenges: the Google Lunar X Prize, the Ansari X Prize, and the Northrop Grumman Lunar Lander Challenge.
+The Google Lunar X Prize and Other Aerospace Competitions" presents the results of an empirical investigation on the effect of prizes on technological innovation in three recent aerospace grand challenges.
 Read this article for more information on this book.
 New: download first chapter from the publisher's website.

 Quick links to my affiliations:

 Center for Nanotechnology in Society at University of California Santa Barbara (CNS-UCSB)